[ Music History ]

-A historian of chamber music and song in nineteenth-century Germany and Austria, Professor Berry received his B.A. and Ph.D. from Yale University.
-His essays and reviews have appeared in The Journal of Musicology, Music and Letters, The Oxford Handbook of Neo-Riemannian Music Theories, and the Journal of the American Liszt Society.
-He is the recipient of a Whiting Fellowship in Humanities, the American Musicological Society’s Paul A. Pisk Prize, the American Brahms Society’s Karl Geiringer Scholarship, and, most recently, a fellowship from the National Endowment for the Humanities.
-His book, Brahms Among Friends: Listening, Performance, and the Rhetoric of Allusion, is forthcoming from Oxford University Press in 2014.
-Mr. Berry is also active as a tenor specializing in early music, German lieder, and twentieth-century compositions.
+A historian of chamber music and song in 19th century Germany and Austria, Professor Paul Berry received his B.A. and Ph.D. from Yale University.
+His first book, Brahms Among Friends: Listening, Performance, and the Rhetoric of Allusion, was published in 2014 by Oxford University Press; essays and reviews have appeared in books and scholarly journals in the United States and the United Kingdom.
+Among the awards he has received are a Whiting Fellowship in the Humanities, the American Musicological Society’s Paul A. Pisk Prize, the American Brahms Society’s Karl Geiringer Scholarship, a Yale Provost’s Teaching Prize, and a fellowship from the National Endowment for the Humanities.
+Professor Berry is also active as a tenor specializing in early music, German lieder, and 20th century compositions.
 From 2007 until 2010, he served on the faculty of the University of North Texas College of Music.
-He joined the Yale faculty in 2010 and serves as Assistant Professor (Adjunct) of Music History.
+He joined the Yale faculty in 2010 and serves as Associate Professor (Adjunct) of Music History.